Mageshwaran18/DSA_Using_Java/A_to_Z/Graph/graph.md

 29. Network Delay Time (Dijkstra)
 30. Number of Ways to Arrive at Destination (Dijkstra)
 31. Minimum Multiplications to Reach End (Dijkstra)
+32. Bellman Ford Algo
+33. Floy Warshal Algo
+34. Find the City With the Smallest Number of Neighbors at a Threshold Distance (Floyd-Warshall Algorithm)

 # Tips and Tricks